english-blog/english-blog.github.io/_posts/2012-03-04-the-secret-letters-of-the-monk-who-sold-his-ferrari-robin-sharma-book-review.md

 ### Live with Kindness

 No action, no matter how small, is insignificant - how we treat someone defines, how we treat everyone, including ourselves.
-If we cant appreciate those around us, we cant appreciate ourselves.
+If we can't appreciate those around us, we cant appreciate ourselves.
 With every person we engage, in everything we do, we must be kinder than expected, more generous than anticipated, more positive than we thought possible.
 Every moment in front of another human being is a chance to express our highest value and to influence someone with our humanity.
 We can make the world better, one person at a time.

 ### Make Small Daily Progress